PetarSpassov/Quinngard/README.md

   - This is because there is no portrait for women, but if I add one, the game starts crashing.
 I don't think there is anything I can do about this. :(
 - **The Nidavellir Mine shows that you can recruit more miners even though you have no gemstones left.**
   - This is because of several aspects of this being jankily hardcoded on Shiro's side.
 For it to even *consume* the resource, I had to code them as military units (even though they take up no warband slot, etc.).
 Some limitations are just forced upon me, I don't think there is much I can do about this one. **It still works as intended and causes no crash**, so don't worry.
 If you try to assign a miner when you have no gemstones, the unit will simply have a brainfart next to the mine.

+### __Miklagard__
+- **You can't use Shipyards and Harbours to trade with Marmennill.**
+- **Marmennill Cove shows up on land and their name is NULL, unlike in the Conquest mission where they appear.**
+  - A lot of rules related to the Marmennill - including how their cove changes terrain, how trade with them works, and how their names are assigned - seems to come from the Conquest rule that spawns them in to begin with.
+Sadly, this rule crashes Bifrost.
+On the bright side, you can befriend them with scouts with no issue, and their 30 relation benefit (+20% production on shores) works as expected.

 # Other Mods by Me
 - [NoMoreFog](https://github.com/PetarSpassov/NoMoreFog) - Removes intrusive fog from multiple weathers (e.g. storm, blizzard)